Contributor: Suzanne Riordan. Lesson ID: 13138

 The Navajo came down from Canada and drove out the cliff dwellers in Arizona and New Mexico.
 They raised crops - the three sisters (corn, beans, and squash) - kept livestock, and made jewelry and rugs.
 They lived in houses called hogans, made of wood poles covered in tree bark and mud.

-Many of today's Navajo people continue to keep their traditions and pass on their culture to their children, including the making of beautiful, hand-woven rugs.
+Many of today's Navajo people continue to keep their traditions and pass on their culture to their children, including the making of beautiful, hand-woven rugs as shown in the next video.

 If you completed the Related Lesson on southeastern tribes, found in the right-hand sidebar, you'll remember the Choctaw Code Talkers helped the Allies to win World War I.